shaynewx/GDWG/README.md

 1. For each node, you are only allowed to have one underlying resource (heap) stored in your graph for it.

-2. For each edge, no matter it's weighted or unweighted, you should avoid using unnecessary additional memory wherever possible.
+2. For each edge, you are not required to use `edge` for internal representation, however no matter it's weighted or unweighted, you should avoid using unnecessary additional memory wherever possible.

 # 2.11 Other notes